 Furthermore, it induces a long exact sequence of $A$-modules

-\end{Theorem} \begin{Remark} The fact that \eqref{exact-sequence-over-CI} implies \eqref{exact-sequence-over-KI} has nothing immediate.
-We have to descend from the completion of the perfection of $\KI$ -- which by the Ax-Sen-Tate Theorem, corresponds to the fixed subfield of $\CI$ by $G_\infty$ -- to the much smaller field $K_\infty$. \end{Remark}
+\end{Theorem} \begin{Remark} The fact that \eqref{exact-sequence-over-CI} implies \eqref{exact-sequence-over-KI} is not immediate.
+We have to descend from the completion of the perfection of $\KI$---which, by the Ax--Sen--Tate theorem, corresponds to the fixed subfield of $\CI$ under $G_\infty$---to the much smaller field $K_\infty$. \end{Remark}